 At the height of the subject – The animal’s height should guide the height you will mount your wildlife camera, which is in the case of deer, 3 feet from the ground.
 Game tracking cameras can also be mounted higher, which allows for flexibility in photo positions

-Camera placement in your yard – Ensure the camera does not point at the yards or driveways of your neighbours.
+Camera placement in your yard – Ensure the camera does not point at the yards or driveways of your neighbors.
 If your camera is going to point in that direction, ask them permission first.
 A good line to take is that the camera will protect them too.

-Check your trail camera setup by snapping a test picture before leaving.
+Finally, check your trail camera setup by snapping a test picture before leaving.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.